-In the mandatorymodule KuW – Communication Research and Knowledge Transfer: Academic Consulting for Politics and Society you will learn during the first semester lecture, which is organized as a lecture series and will be finalized with a written test, you learn basics of a profound communication science based consultancy of policy, business, society and the public.
-Subsequently you will apply your knowledge during an internship in an internationally active institution or enterprise.
+In the mandatory module [KuW_01] - Communication Research and Knowledge Transfer: Academic Consulting for Politics and Society, you will learn the basics for profound communication science consulting for politics, business, society and the public in a participatory lecture series in the 2nd semester.
+Afterwards, you will apply your knowledge during an internship in the module [KuW_02] - Communication Practice in an internationally active institution or enterprise.

 Lecture: Communication Research and Knowledge Transfer: Academic Consulting for Politics and Society

 Introduction of central developments in the blossoming vocational field of communication consultancy in politics and society exemplified through the areas of specialization of the professors, among them policy consulting, health consulting, education consulting, journalism consulting, international cultural consulting